 Let’s remind you of all the wonderful things you can do that are free and will help your budget in Hawaii.

 Beaching…beaching is bitching.
 You simply rock up, claim your sandy spot, and spend the day reading books, snoozing and leaping into the sea.
 It’s awesome and you will never get bored of it.
+You can find some awesome beaches to go to by checking out the Willgoto, World travel directory and travel guide.

 Walking – you can still explore the rainforests, watch whales, and go wild in the wilderness without the need for a price tag to be hung around natures neck.
 Grab a map, a good pair of shoes, and speak to some locals about the best hikes and trails to carry yourself on.